 A free weekly conversation session for adult English language learners.
 Strategies for "small talk" and getting-to-know-you activities, as well as games and structured practice to activate vocabulary and language skills, are offered in a relaxed and supportive environment.
 Everyone is welcome!

-"I love to join Milwaukee Public Library's English Conversation Hour.
-Librarians are super enthusiastic and cheerful.
+"I love English Conversation Hour.
+The librarians are super enthusiastic and cheerful.
 They teach us a lot of vocabulary and answer questions.
-I feel more confident when talking to other people.
-It helped me a lot.
+I feel more confident when talking to people.
+It has helped me a lot.
 I am able to speak better, understand better and I can share my stories with everyone.
 The program is also very relaxed and fun.
 Thank you very much!" - Van Trang

 "Attending English Conversation Hour makes me happy.
 I learn new words and improve my pronunciation.
 The librarians that teach us are very friendly and patient!
 We meet people from all over the world!" - Polina